MaDHouSe79/mh-parkingV2/README.md

 - [Subscribe](https://www.youtube.com/c/@MaDHouSe79)

 # MH Parking V2 (QB/ESX) by MaDHouSe79
-- Auto park and unpark when you press `F`
+- Auto park and unpark vehicles when you press `F` stort and press `F` long to iqnore the parking.
+- Before you press `F` press the keys `A` or `D` to turn your wheels this will save the wheel angle on your parked vehicle.

 # Dependencies (QB/ESX)
 - [oxmysql](https://github.com/overextended/oxmysql/releases/tag/v1.9.3)